RA 1080 Eligibility List: The Complete Guide for Board and Bar Passers in the Philippines

 RA 1080 eligibility list showing professions covered under civil service eligibility in the Philippines

-If you are a licensed professional in the Philippines, you may already possess civil service eligibility—and you might not even know it.
+If you are a licensed professional in the Philippines, you may already possess civil service eligibility — and you might not even know it.

 • What is RA 1080?
 A law that automatically grants Civil Service Eligibility to board and bar exam passers.

-• Who Qualifies?
+• Who qualifies?
 Anyone who has passed a licensure exam administered by the PRC, the Supreme Court, or MARINA.

-• Main Benefit: You can skip the Civil Service Exam (Professional Level) when applying for permanent government jobs.
+• Main benefit: You can skip the Civil Service Exam (Professional Level) when applying for permanent government jobs.

-• Does it Expire?
+• Does it expire?
 No. The civil service eligibility itself is lifelong, though your PRC license must be renewed every three years for positions requiring active professional practice.

-What is Republic Act No. 1080 (RA 1080)?
+What Is Republic Act No. 1080 (RA 1080)?

-Who is Covered by RA 1080 Eligibility?
+Who Is Covered by RA 1080 Eligibility?

 This law automatically covers any individual who has passed the following government-administered examinations: